AdrienCorenflos/AdrienCorenflos.github.io/cv.md

 Service
 ======
 * Reviewed for ICML, NeurIPS, AISTATS, etc (2020-current).
-* Reviewed for Statistica Sinica, Statistics and Computing, Signal Processing.
+* Reviewed for Statistica Sinica, Statistics and Computing, Signal Processing, Journal of the Royal Statistical Society (Series B), Philosophical Transactions A, Electronic Journal of Statistics, various IEEE journals and conferences.